Well, it’s past time we talked about Christian mystery books.

 Barks and Beans Cafe Mystery Series

-These cozy mysteries are so much fun!
+This set of Christian fiction books are so much fun!
 A coffee shop with a dog petting area that partners with the local pound, to encourage adoptions.
-A mismatched staff that actually work out very well, And Macy Hatfield keeps stumbling over a murder.
-Finding herself with just the right bits of information and amount of curiosity to put together and solve the crimes.
+A mismatched, eclectic staff that actually work out very well, And Macy Hatfield keeps stumbling over a murder.
+Finding herself with just the right bits of information and the amount of curiosity to put together and solve the crimes.

 Hearse and Buggy, an Amish Mystery

 Hearse and Buggy will be my next read of the cozy variety.
 It sounds like quite a challenging series of situations.
 First you have your Englischer who moves to town, and seems mostly welcome, from what I can tell.
 And then, the shunned Amishman who has gone and become a detective.
 Just how is he going to investigate anything when the People won’t even speak to him?
 An unlikely partnership for sure, but I think it’ll work well,